rayozzie/padlock/README.md

    - **Archive & Compress:**
      The input directory is archived using tar and optionally compressed using gzip.
    - **Chunking:**
-     The compressed stream is divided into chunks.
-The user-specified chunk size defines the total size allocated for the candidate records (the “candidate block”) within each chunk.
+     The compressed stream is divided into chunks of a specified maximum size.
-   - **Encryption via One-Time Pad:**
+   - **Threshold Encryption:**
-     For each chunk, a new random pad is generated and XORed with the plaintext chunk to generate the ciphertext.
+     For each chunk, the system:
-   - **Segmenting Data:**
-     Both the pad and ciphertext are split into N equally sized segments.
-   - **Candidate Record Generation:**
-     For every K‑subset of the N collections, a candidate record is built as follows:
-     - The record begins with a candidate ID (a string of K letters).
-     - It then comprises two halves (left and right), constructed from the pad and ciphertext segments as described above.
-     - A candidate block, starting with a record count, is built from all candidate records and is written to each collection’s directory.
+     - Generates random one-time pads for each permutation of K collections
+     - XORs the input data with these pads to create ciphertexts
+     - Distributes the data across collections according to combinatorial mathematics
    - **Collection Organization:**
      Collections can be stored as directories or as ZIP archives.
-Each collection is named with a pattern that includes the required number (K), a collection letter, and the total number of copies (N).
+Each collection is named with a pattern that includes the required number (K), a collection letter, and the total number of copies (N) - for example, "3A5" for the first collection in a 3-of-5 scheme.

 2. **Decoding Process:**
    - **Collection Discovery:**
      The available collection directories or ZIP files are identified.
 ZIP files are automatically extracted to a temporary directory for processing.
 The collection names (containing the required copies and total copies) are parsed to extract important parameters.
-   - **Candidate Record Selection:**
+   - **Permutation Selection:**
-     The tool determines which candidate record to use based on the available collection letters.
-If fewer than the required number of collections are present, an error is reported.
+     The system determines which permutation to use based on the available collections.
+If fewer than K collections are present, an error is reported since reconstruction is mathematically impossible.
    - **Data Reconstruction:**
-     For each chunk, the appropriate candidate record is located.
-Its left and right halves are XORed to recover the original plaintext.
+     For each chunk, the appropriate permutation is used to combine pieces from K collections.
+The XOR operation reconstructs the original data from the distributed pieces.
    - **Extraction:**
      The reassembled data is decompressed (if needed) and untarred to rebuild the original directory structure and files.